-We spoke to Ndapile Mkuwu, a Crowddroning pilot who gained many of her droning skills as a student at the UNICEF-sponsored African Drone and Data Academy (ADDA) in Malawi.
+We spoke to Ndapile Mkuwu, a Crowddroning drone operator who gained many of her droning skills as a student at the UNICEF-sponsored African Drone and Data Academy (ADDA) in Malawi.
 She now works there as an instructor, teaching all things drones.

 What skills have you learned at ADDA?

 You went from graduate to instructor at ADDA.
-What are some essential skills you think all drone pilots should know?
+What are some essential skills you think all drone operators should know?

 How did the skills you learned at ADDA come to good use when working on Crowddroning missions?